 What To Order At La Marine

 The food is brasserie-style, with a lot of the typical French favorites from entrecote to foie gras, so you will end up having a problem narrowing your choice down.
 The best option is the daily prix-fixe menu, but otherwise, start with the baked goat’s cheese, try the tuna steak with mushrooms and mashed potato, and end with the Cafe Gourmand, a coffee with a choice of three small desserts.
+Paris also has a lot of iconic cafes you can visit.

 3. Clown Bar

 I don’t know how many times I rushed past this tiny little restaurant right next to the old historic Winter Circus; it wasn’t until a friend came to Paris and asked me to meet her there for lunch that I finally went in.
 Named after the clowns that used to come here after their performance in the circus in the early 1900s, the theme of the Clown Bar is evident all around you, making for quite a unique setting, and the place is now classed as a historic monument.
-The small restaurant specializes in French cuisine with a modern twist, small but perfectly formed servings, and natural wines.
+The small restaurant specializes in French cuisine with a modern twist, small but perfectly formed servings, and natural wines from their wine bar.

 What To Order In the Clown Bar